thoughtbot/paperclip_demo/README.md

 ## Deploy the application to Heroku

-Create an application container on Heroku (watch for your container url)
+Create an application container on Heroku

     $ heroku create